 The company has as its aim the care of the aged and because of this enjoys the taxation status of that of a registered charity.

-Who are the members of the company?
+Who is the Chairman of the Board of Directors?

 Is the Board of Management and the Board of Directors the same body?